-Financial instruments that impact the Company's net earnings or other comprehensive income due to currency fluctuation include cash accounts denominated in US dollars.
-Fluctuations in the exchange rate between the US dollar and the Canadian dollar at March 31, 2023 would not have a material impact on the Company's net earnings.
+Financial instruments that impact the Company's net earnings or other comprehensive income due to currency fluctuation include cash accounts and accounts payable and accrued liabilities denominated in US dollars.
+The sensitivity of the Company's net loss to changes in the exchange rate between the US dollar and the Canadian dollar at June 30, 2023 would change the Company's net loss by \$249,454 as a result of a 10% change in the exchange rate.